 Grief recipe stories are a regular feature on the What’s Your Grief website.
-What this means is that we post and father these stories in a special section in the site.
+What this means is that we post and feature these stories in a special section on the site.
 We will also share many of the stories and recipes on social media and link them in our weekly email.

 Submissions should include: